agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 Working on a mini project within a week can be a great way to dive into cloud DevOps!
 Here's a plan for a one-week sprint involving AWS, Terraform, and GitLab CI/CD:

+### Prerequisites:
+- AWS Account: Set up an AWS account if you haven't already.
+- GitLab Account: Sign up for a GitLab account.
+- Install Terraform: Install Terraform on your local machine.
+- Configure AWS CLI: Set up AWS CLI on your local machine to authenticate with AWS.

 | **Day**     | **Tasks**                                                                                      |
 |-------------|------------------------------------------------------------------------------------------------|
 | **Day 1**   | **Planning and Setup**                                                                         |